brsc2909/PIGate/README.md

 ### using the android app [SimpleWebButton](https://github.com/brsc2909/SimpleWebButton/blob/master/mobile/mobile-release.apk)
 you will need to enable 3rd party app on your phone to install.
-* click on the 3 dotd in the top right hand corner and select preferences
+* click on the 3 dots in the top right hand corner and select preferences
 * enter in your server int the form http[s]://www.myserver.com
 * enter the port number, (3000) is the default
 * enter username and password
 * press the back arrow
 * press the GO button

+### using IFTTT
+* you will need to down load IFTTT, create an account, IFTTT DO button. and also create an acount with maker

 ### ssh into raspberry pi when wifi is not connected
 * connect PI directly to computer using ethernet cable
 * disable wifi
-* `sudo ifconfig wlan0 169.254.86.100`
+* `sudo ifconfig eth0 169.254.86.100` replace eth0 with your ethernet interface (its usually 'eth0')
 * `ssh [user]@169.254.86.100` default user is `pi`
 * to add a wifi netword
 	* `sudo nano /etc/wpa_suplicants/wpa_suplicants.conf